kyma-incubator/compass/components/kubeconfig-service/README.md

-# (OIDC) Kubeconfig Service
+# OIDC Kubeconfig Service

 ## Overview

-The Kubeconfig Service is a single purpose [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)-based API.
+The OIDC Kubeconfig Service is a single purpose [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)-based API.
 It is designed to retrieve a `kubeconfig` file from an SKR cluster and change the default authentication mechanism (token) to [kubelogin](https://github.com/int128/kubelogin).

 ## Configuration